baoduy/hbd.astro-paper/src/content/blog/az-08-pulumi-setup-deploy-cicd-pipeline.md

 ## Thank You

 Thank you for taking the time to read this guide!
 We hope it has been helpful.
-Feel free to explore further, and happy coding! 🌟✨
+Feel free to explore further and happy coding! 🌟✨

 **Steven** | _[GitHub](https://github.com/baoduy)_